steelbreeze/state.js/doc/state.com.md

 ### State.exit(exitAction)

-Adds behaviour to a state that is executed each time the state is exited.
+Adds behavior to a state that is executed each time the state is exited.

 **Parameters**

-**exitAction**: `Action`, The action to add to the state's exit behaviour.
+**exitAction**: `Action`, The action to add to the state's exit behavior.

 **Returns**: `State`, Returns the state to allow a fluent style API.

 ### State.entry(entryAction)

-Adds behaviour to a state that is executed each time the state is entered.
+Adds behavior to a state that is executed each time the state is entered.

 **Parameters**

-**entryAction**: `Action`, The action to add to the state's entry behaviour.
+**entryAction**: `Action`, The action to add to the state's entry behavior.

 **Returns**: `State`, Returns the state to allow a fluent style API.